HOW TO MASTER YOUR SOCIAL MEDIA CONTENT CREATION in 2026

 How Do They Engage With Social Media Content?

-If they want to be up-to-date on your latest product line, use stories to showcase your products and include a link to your shop
+If they want to be up-to-date on your latest product line, use stories to showcase your products and include a link to your shop.

 HOW TO CREATE A SOCIAL MEDIA CONTENT CALENDAR

 Avoid creating throw-away content.
 What I mean by this is content that has no value.
-While you may be trying to post anything to ensure you’re posting regularly, you run the risk of posting a lot of useless content that will lose the interest of your followers.
+While you may be trying to post anything to ensure youāre posting regularly, you run the risk of posting a lot of useless content that will lose the interest of your audience and lower your engagement rate.

 Prioritize engaging content.
-Start your captions with a question that will entice them to read more.
-Provide them with useful advice and tell them stories about you or your brand.
-This helps you build an authentic connection with your followers.
+Start your captions with a question and carousel posts with a strong hook that will entice them to read more.
+Provide them with actionable advice, food for thought, and embrace storytellingāincluding visual storytelling.
+This helps shape your reputation as a reliable account to follow.

 SOCIAL MEDIA CONTENT IDEAS